-Zylo’s 2022 SaaS Management Index found a 35% decrease in IT SaaS spend ownership and a 9% decrease in SaaS application ownership compared to the previous year.
-Business units now own 66% of SaaS spend, a 22% year-over-year increase, and individual SaaS spend nearly doubled — from 4 to 7%.
+Zylo’s 2023 SaaS Management Index found a 26% decrease in IT SaaS spend ownership and a 28% decrease in SaaS application ownership over the last three years.
+Business units now own 63% of SaaS spend, a 16% increase, and individual SaaS spend increased 50% — from 4 to 6% over that same time period.
 This decentralization of software forces IT departments to collaborate across the business on budgets.

 This becomes challenging when anyone in the organization can acquire tools with the digital swipe of a credit card.
 IT and finance teams may not even know their organization committed to spending a certain amount with a vendor until the invoice hits their desk.